hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 --namespace=logs \
 -f elastic-values.yaml`{{execute}}

 ElasticsSearch is starting and will be available in a few moments.
-In the meantime, move to the next installation step.
+In the meantime, continue to the next installation step.